me9hanics/paintings-SQL-data-warehouse/README.md

 - Which painters have the most paintings preserved (assuming most paintings of famous painters are stored in the database)?

 These are questions that may change over time, e.g. institutions may change their focus and we might have new institutions, painters, or styles as time goes on.
 We need to prepare a data warehouse for this analysis to be easily run anytime, on updated data.<br>
-In order to answer such questions, we need to create and for future purposes maintain a relational database, querying relational information (i.e. information based on the connections between styles-paintings-painters-movements-institutions).
-This project continues my work of creating such databases and tools, but is the only one designed with a relational structure and designed to be maintainably updated (and queried).
+In order to answer such questions, we need to create and for future purposes maintain a relational database, querying relational information (information based on styles-paintings-painters-movements-institutions relationships).
+This project is a continuation of my work on creating datasets and tools for art research.

 ## Technical details